Carrefour in talks to buy some Klepierre malls - report

-PARIS Europe's largest retailer, Carrefour (CARR.PA), is in advanced talks to buy over 100 shopping malls in France, Spain and Italy owned by real estate group Klepierre (LOIM.PA) for 1.7 billion euros, French daily Le Figaro said on Thursday.
+PARIS Nov 7 Europe's largest retailer, Carrefour, is in advanced talks to buy over 100 shopping malls in France, Spain and Italy owned by real estate group Klepierre for 1.7 billion euros, French daily Le Figaro said on Thursday.

 Carrefour and Klepierre could not be immediately reached for comment.